-[Minsky M. Minski and S. Papert, Perceptrons, MIT Press, Cambridge, MA, 1969..
-Quoted by Emil M. Petriu, "Neural Networks: Basics" (tutorial) ttp://ebrains.la.asu.edu/~jennie/tutorial/Emil_M_Petriu.pdf]: "The marvelous powers of the brain emerge not from any single, uniformly structured connectionist network but from highly evolved arrangements of smaller, specialized networks which are interconnected in very specific ways."
+[Minsky [30]]: "The marvelous powers of the brain emerge not from any single, uniformly structured connectionist network but from highly evolved arrangements of smaller, specialized networks which are interconnected in very specific ways."

 Clearly, brain growth or ontogeny is a very highly ordered and directed process, and while there is a high degree of variability in comparing brains and brain function between individuals (based on anatomy, fMRI etc), there is also an extremely high degree of commonality and regularity.
-Strikingly similar adult human behavior by identical twins separated at birth and the theory of Universal Generative Grammar for linguistics (Chomsky N. Chomsky, as quoted in Pinker 1994) are good examples of arguments for the prespecification not just of "normal" anatomy and physiology, but of a great deal of "initial content" for the brain (data, functions, operating systems and likely far beyond that to use an admittedly poor metaphor from computing, but one that is easy to relate to).
-Steven Pinker's book "The blank slate" S. Pinker, The blank slate, New York: Penguin Books, 2003.
-Pinker's book provides a much broader and deeper analysis of many of the concepts discussed in tgis paper. summarizes a wide range of results, many of which have been known for a long time, that dispel the "blank slate" concept of the brain learning everything from scratch.
+Strikingly similar adult human behavior by identical twins separated at birth and the theory of Universal Generative Grammar for linguistics (Chomsky [32]) are good examples of arguments for the pre-specification not just of "normal" anatomy and physiology, but of a great deal of "initial content" for the brain (data, functions, operating systems and likely far beyond that to use an admittedly poor metaphor from computing, but one that is easy to relate to).
+Steven Pinker's book "The blank slate" [34] summarizes a wide range of results, many of which have been known for a long time, that dispel the "blank slate" concept of the brain learning everything from scratch.
 The expression "blank slate" will be used often in this paper to contrast DNA-ANNs, which have at least some pre-specified initial content, with ANNs that only start to learn or evolve when presented with data.

-Researchers have long conjectured about a more direct information processing role for DNA in the brain.
-Several researchers over time have proposed that DNA would have excellent characteristics as a "memory molecule", providing enormous information storage capabilities (B.F.
-Vanyushin, N.A.
-Tushmalova, L.V.
-Gus'kova, "Methylation of brain DNA as an index of participation of the genome in mechanisms of individual acquired memory", Doklady Akademii Nauk SSSR, vol219, pp742-744, November 1974. translated by Plenum Publishing, New York, 1975.-D.H.
-Adams, "Triplet code-indepenent programming of living systems organisation by DNA: the link with intelligence and memory", Medical Hypothesis, vol44, pp419-427, 1995.), but this could not be substantiated by experiments.
-However it should be noted that conventional genomics, which relates genes to proteins and regulatory functions, is vastly easier than trying to relate DNA coding to brain structure, function and information content, neither of which can be directly measured in detail.
+Several researchers over time have proposed that DNA would have excellent characteristics as a "memory molecule", providing enormous information storage capabilities ([15]-[21]), but this could not be substantiated by experiments.
+However it should be noted that conventional genomics, which relates genes to proteins and regulatory functions, is vastly easier than trying to relate DNA coding to brain structure, function and information content, none of which can be directly measured in detail.
 That problem will get much worse as higher and higher levels of abstract brain function are addressed.